 Just like Shiro, Misir Kik can slightly vary from one restaurant to another depending on the types and proportions of ingredients.

 A similarly styled stew to Misir Kik, made with split peas is Kik Alicha, or Split Pea stew.
 A non-spicy split pea stew made with turmeric, Kik Alicha helps balance out all the other flavors and spice on an Ethiopian plate.
-Although Kik Alicha does not pack a lot of heat, it still features a lot of flavor.
+Although Kik Alicha does not pack a lot of heat, it still features a lot of flavors.

 Gomen is a simple, flavorful dish made from kale (or collard greens), onions, Niter Kibbeh and other spices sautéed and simmered together.
 Gomen made a regular appearance on vegetarian platters and is a welcome addition amongst all those lentils and beans.

 This is a popular vegetarian dish.
-Tikil Gomen, which is means Cabbage in Amharic, is a very easy dish to make as well as to alter the serving size as per your please.
+Tikil Gomen, which is means Cabbage in Amharic, is a very easy dish to make as well as to alter the serving size as per your, please.
 It can also be a dish to serve accompanying other Ethiopian ‘Wot’ dishes.
-There are many variations on this recipe; it can be prepared with just the cabbage including carrots and potatoes, or it can include meat, and so on.
+There are many variations in this recipe; it can be prepared with just the cabbage including carrots and potatoes, or it can include meat, and so on.

-Tikil Gomen is a typical dish that is served alongside other dishes, but can also be served on its own, making it one of the most versatile, vegetarian friendly, Ethiopian food.
+Tikil Gomen is a typical dish that is served alongside other dishes but can also be served on its own, making it one of the most versatile, vegetarian-friendly, Ethiopian food.
 It’s very simple to make and tastes great.